gvwilson/sensibleadventures/iffy/iffy.md

 to get some tea or use the toilet, it swooped closer to the *Guinevere* like a gull that had spotted someone eating a sandwich.

+Uncle Jack grumbled ceaselessly about surveillance and how the governors shouldn't be allowed to get away with it but what could decent hard-working folk do when the game was skewed against them?
+Aunt Naggie went from her cabin to the galley and back again with hurried steps, head down, uncomfortable but bearing it in silence the way she bore so much else.
-Wales paid more no attention to it than he did Iffy and her foster parents.
+Wales paid no more attention to it than he did to Iffy and her foster parents.
 "Good morning", "excuse me", and "no thank you" were all he seemed to have the energy to say.

 But Iffy was fascinated.
-Skies the world over had been off limits since the end of the war: even the machines couldn't watch the whole world all the time, but anything bigger much larger than a single person ran the risk of being fried from orbit.
+Skies the world over had been off limits since the end of the war: even the machines couldn't watch the whole world all the time, but anything moving too quickly or bigger much larger than a single person ran the risk of being fried from orbit.
-A few heavily armored aircraft still flew short missions here and there, but for most of humanity, anything more than a short ground-hugging flight had once more become the stuff of dreams.
+A few heavily armored aircraft still flew short missions here and there, but for most of humanity, anything more than a short ground-hugging flight had once again become the stuff of dreams.
-The drone was the biggest winged craft Iffy had ever seen up close, and she spent every moment she could steal studying it through a high-powered monocular.
+The spotter drone was the biggest winged craft Iffy had ever seen up close---she spent every moment she could steal studying it through a high-powered monocular.
 Truth be told,
 there wasn't much else to do.

-They threaded their way through the narrow passage between Adelaide Island and the Antarctic Peninsula, past mats of tweaked seaweed left over from someone's failed attempt to start a sea farm, and there it was:
+They threaded their way through the narrow passage between Adelaide Island and the Antarctic Peninsula, past drifting mats of tweaked seaweed left over from someone's failed attempt to start a sea farm, and there it was:
 Rothera.
-The capital of Australia's Antarctic territory was ten times the size of Halley, home port for the fleet that glared across the Drake Passage at the southernmost tip of South America and the Zillion marauders who used it as a base.
+The capital of Australia's Antarctic territory was ten times the size of Halley, home port for the fleet that glared at the southernmost tip of South America across the Drake Passage and at the Zillion marauders who used it as a base.

 A pair of sleek sentry torpedoes surfaced beside them as they rounded the rocky point